 The user can support a shared idea or suggestion, giving it more relevance.

 After requirements gathering, we’ve turned those requirements into sketches.

-We also decided to highlight the suggestion button to put Wireframe to test the applicability for choosing the theme, testing the dropdown menu and checkbox.
+We decided to highlight the suggestion button to put Wireframe to test the applicability for choosing the theme and testing the dropdown menu and checkbox.

-With the navigation flows defined, we continued with the project developing wireframes.
+After designing the navigation flows, we continued with the project developing wireframes.

-In the Dashboard development, we thought about including key performance indicators in the official report after participation, such as topics most covered by a region, most commented subjects and primary needs.
+In the Dashboard development, we considered decided to include key performance indicators in the official report after participation, such as topics most covered by a region, most commented subjects and primary needs.

 The highlight section of the site was the Suggestion section: we discussed that it was important not only to send the suggestion but also to show which local neighbourhood it referred to and the related topic.